Candy Spelling: Personal life

 She married producer and screenwriter Aaron Spelling in 1968.
 The couple had two children: daughter Victoria Davey ("Tori") (born 1973) and son Randy Gene Spelling (born 1978).
 They appeared in several of Aaron's productions, most notably in Beverly Hills, 90210.
-She has seven grandchildren, five from Tori and two from Randy.
+She has seven grandchildren, two from Randy and five from Tori.

 In 2009, three years after her husband's death, Spelling put their Holmby Hills mansion on the market for $150 million.
 It was the most expensive residential listing in the United States at the time.
 It was sold to Petra Ecclestone for $85 million in 2011.